Laravel Collections: 10 Methods That Will Change How You Write PHP

 $admin = $users->sole(fn ($user) => $user->is_admin);

-This is perfect for lookups where ambiguity is a bug — finding a user by email, resolving a config value, or selecting a default payment method.
+Use it anywhere ambiguity is a bug — finding a user by email, resolving a config value, selecting a default payment method.
+If your collection has zero or multiple matches, you want to know about it immediately, not silently grab the wrong one.

 2. reduce() — Build Anything from a Collection